drupal-entity-training/event/index.md

     This returns you back to the listing after editing or deleting an event.

   * Exposed filters

+  * Using formatters for fields

+    In this example this allows using Drupal's date formatting system for the date field (see above) and for example using check (✔) and cross (✖) marks for the published field.

   * A click-sortable table header